-- I. refers to the act of stating or otherwise indicating a claim purportedly attesting to a person or thing's identity. - II. is for verifying who the user is and the is for verifying the user who he claims to be. - III.
-Massachusetts Institute of Technology (MIT) developed to protect network services provided by Project Athena - V. The SSL protocol was originally invented by the as a way of providing secure browsing in their web browser - VI.
-CHAP stands for . - VII. can either be physical access devices, such as smart cards, or electronic certificates that are used as part of the logon process.
+ı. refers to the act of stating of otherwise indicating a claim purportedly attesting to a person or thing's identity.
+II. is for verifying who the user is and the is for verifying the user who he claims to be.
+III.
+Massachusetts Institute of Technology (MIT) developed to protect network services provided by Project Athena IV.
+Secure Sockets Layer is now known as V. The SSL protocol was originally invented by the as a way of providing secure browsing in their web browser \/I CHAP stands for

+VII. \\\\\ can either be physical access devices, such as smart cards, or electronic certificates that are used as part of the logon process.